ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

   " function body
 endfunction

-" Loads `MyFunction` only if there are no existing instance currently in memory if !exists("MyFunction") function MyFunction()
+" Loads `MyFunction` only if there are no existing instances currently in memory if !exists("MyFunction") function MyFunction()
     " function body